Making a Survey Results Presentation [Human Friendly & Focused]

 Our Creative Director replied, “Don’t show everything.
 Show what matters.”

-As a presentation design agency, we work on many survey results presentations throughout the year, and in the process, we’ve noticed one challenge that keeps surfacing: people try to show too much, too fast.
+We work on many survey results presentations throughout the year, and in the process, we’ve noticed one challenge that keeps surfacing: people try to show too much, too fast.

 So, in this blog, we’ll talk about how to build a focused, human-friendly presentation that actually gets people to care about your survey data.